Electrical & Electronics — United States

 Certification Introduction

-Core access certification for electronic and electrical products entering the US market is FCC certification, administered by the US Federal Communications Commission as a mandatory requirement.
-It applies to all electronic and electrical products that may generate electromagnetic interference or operate relying on radio frequency.
-According to product functions, it is divided into two compliance modes: FCC SDoC (Supplier's Declaration of Conformity) applies to general electronic and electrical products without wireless functions (such as household appliances, lamps, power adapters); FCC ID certification applies to products with wireless functions (such as Bluetooth, Wi-Fi devices, mobile phones).
+The core mandatory access certification for electronic and electrical products in the U.S. market is FCC certification, supervised by the U.S. Federal Communications Commission.
+It is a mandatory requirement applicable to all electronic and electrical products that may generate electromagnetic interference or operate relying on radio frequencies.
+According to product functions, it is divided into two compliance modes: FCC SDoC (Supplier's Declaration of Conformity) applies to ordinary electronic and electrical products without wireless functions (such as home appliances, lighting fixtures, power adapters); FCC ID certification applies to products with wireless functions (such as Bluetooth, Wi-Fi devices, mobile phones).

 Technical Requirements